Sunflower Seeds (artwork): Background

-Ai Weiwei is a conceptual artist in China.
+Ai Weiwei is a conceptual artist from China.
 Towards the later 20th century, he led societal movements challenging the Chinese Communist Party.
 Ai has felt the presence and pressures of the society that the Chinese government has imposed on the peoples, and that is generated into his artwork.
 "From a very young age I started to sense that an individual has to set an example in society", he has said.
 "Your own acts and behaviour tell the world who you are and at the same time what kind of society you think it should be."

 Process

-This massive art installation includes over 100 million porcelain sunflower seeds that cover a 1,000 square metre floor with a depth of 10cm in the Tate Modern's Turbine Hall.
+This massive art installation includes over 100 million porcelain sunflower seeds that cover a 1,000 m² floor with a depth of 10 cm in the Tate Modern's Turbine Hall.
 The entire artwork weighs around 150 tons.
-Each seed went through a 30 step procedure, hand painted and fired at 1,300 degrees.
-This process required more than 1,600 workers over a span of two and a half years in Jingdezhen, a town known as the "Porcelain Capital", and has produced the imperial porcelain for over a thousand years.
+Each seed went through a 30 step procedure, hand painted and fired at 1,300°C. This process required more than 1,600 workers over a span of two and a half years in Jingdezhen, a town known as the "Porcelain Capital", that has produced the imperial porcelain for over a thousand years.
 Ai began the process two-and-a-half years before its exhibition at the Tate Modern.

-Influence/Context
+Influence and context

 Sunflower seeds were a common theme in the Chinese Communist Party's political propaganda during Ai's childhood.
-Leader Mao Zedong would often represent himself as the sun, and the people of China as seeds on sunflowers in artworks.
+Leader Mao Zedong would often represent himself as the sun, and the people of China as seeds on sunflowers.
 Ai also explains that when he was growing up, even the poorest families in China could share the seeds as a treat.
 The seeds represent optimism during difficult times.